 Soft 404: This page is irrelevant

-In Google’s Webmaster Guidelines, the requirements for the content and structure of web sites are listed in more detail.
+In Google’s Webmaster Guidelines, the requirements for the content and structure of websites are listed in more detail.
 Above all, this includes relevant content that is well structured and offers the user what he is looking for.
 Basic knowledge of the Quality Rater Guidelines is particularly important for marketing.
-The most important principle is the fact that Google classifies the value of pages by keyword, but also according to the search intent.
+The most important principle is the fact that Google classifies the value of pages by keyword, but also according to search intent.
 Depending on the search query, a page ranks better or worse.
 However, if a page offers practically no useful content at all, it is treated similarly to an Error 404 page.

 Since the Panda update, Google has classified thin-content pages not only as low-quality pages but as so-called soft 404 pages – similar to error 404 pages, whose content or content is zero.
 The HTTP status code 404 indicates that a certain requested page does not exist.
 The consequence: Google takes pages classified in this way from the directory and does not offer them in the SERPs.
 The more URLs of a website or blog are classified as thin content by Google, the more likely this can be a major problem for webmasters.